Domestic violence orders

 There are two types of orders:

-• A temporary protection order, made quickly in urgent cases
+- A temporary protection order, made quickly in urgent cases ex parte or at the first mention

 A DVO can include conditions like stopping contact, staying away from someone’s home or work, or not approaching children.
 Breaching a DVO is a criminal offence, even if the other person agrees to contact.